Mono (software): Other implementations

 Microsoft has a version of .NET 2.0 now available only for Windows XP, called the Shared Source CLI (Rotor).
 Microsoft's shared source license may be insufficient for the needs of the community (it explicitly forbids commercial use).

 Free Software Foundation's decommissioned Portable.NET project.

 MonoDevelop

-MonoDevelop is a free GNOME integrated development environment primarily designed for C# and other .NET languages such as Nemerle, Boo, and Java (via IKVM.NET), although it also supports languages such as C, C++, Python, and Vala.
+MonoDevelop is a free integrated development environment primarily designed for C# and other .NET languages such as Nemerle, Boo, and Java (via IKVM), although it also supports languages such as C, C++, Python, and Vala.
 MonoDevelop was originally a port of SharpDevelop to Gtk#, but it has since evolved to meet the needs of Mono developers.
 The IDE includes class management, built-in help, code completion, Stetic (a GUI designer), project support, and an integrated debugger.

 The MonoDoc browser provides access to API documentation and code samples.
 The documentation browser uses wiki-style content management, allowing developers to edit and improve the documentation.